Dhruv-J/grafana-dependency-plugin/README.md

 Grafana Service Dependency Plugin allows users to visualize how Pods send and receive traffic to and from other Pods and Services.
-To help visualize the flows, the plugin groups Pods by Pod labels and shows them 'inside' the Node they are a part of.
+To help visualize the flows, the plugin shows them 'inside' the Node they are a part of.

 ```mermaid
 graph LR;